Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 the version of SPRAS you want to test, and push the image to your image repository.
 To use that container in the workflow, change the `container_image` line of
 `spras.sub` to point to the new image.

-**Note**: In some cases, it may be necessary to convert the SPRAS image to a `.sif` container image before running someplace like the OSPool.
-To do this, run
+**Note**: In some cases, especially if you're encountering an error like `/srv//spras.sh: line 10: snakemake: command not found`, it may be necessary to convert the SPRAS image to a `.sif` container image before running someplace like the OSPool.
+To do this, run:
 ```
 apptainer build spras.sif docker://reedcompbio/spras:v0.1.0
 ```